-1. detective

-- a. a private one

-- b. a prying Tom

-- c. a snoop

-- 2. abnormal person

-- a.
-Weirdo

-- b.
-You're nuts

-- 3. complimentary description

-- a.
-Groovy

-- b.
-A prize catch

-- 4. unreliable information a.
+1. detective a. a a private one b. a a prying Tom c.
+8 a snoop 2. abnormal person a.
+Weirdo b.
+You're nuts 3. complimentary description a.
+Groovy b.
+A prize catch 4. unreliable information a.
 Hogwash b.
 All that jazz c.
 Spare me that crap 5. insulting reactions a.
-Must you be suc b.
-Must you be such - 5. insulting reactions a.
-Must you be such bitch creep
+Must you be such a bitch b.
+Must you be such a creep